Tradescantia Color Fading: Purple Going Gray, Stripes Going Green

 - Purple Tradescantia pallida leaves fading from deep purple to grayish-purple or green-purple

-- Tradescantia zebrina's silver and purple striping becoming less distinct — fading toward gray-green
+- Tradescantia zebrina's silver and purple striping becoming less distinct, fading toward gray-green

 - Pink or white striped cultivars showing stripes fading toward a uniform pale green

-- Freshly emerged leaves noticeably duller than the vine's older growth further back
+- Freshly emerged leaves noticeably duller than the vine's older growth further back on the same stem

-- The plant overall appearing dull or washed-out compared to well-lit specimens
+- The plant overall appearing dull or washed-out compared to well-lit specimens of the same cultivar

 Causes